CreggLab/CreggLab.github.io/recruitment/index.md

 # {% include icon.html icon="fa-solid fa-users" %}How to Join Our Team

 The Cregg Lab opens July 1st, 2024 in the Departments of Neuroscience & Neurology at University of Wisconsin-Madison.
-We are actively seeking talented individuals at all career stages.
+We are actively seeking talented individuals at all career levels.
 For more details on how to join the lab, please refer to the sections below or reach out directly:

 {%
   include button.html